Greater Sage-Grouse Population Monitoring Framework: Frequently Asked Questions

 Q. Should watches/warnings at the lek and neighborhood be treated the same?

 A. Watches/warnings at lek and neighborhood cluster levels represent population responses to stimuli operating at unique spatial scales.
 Watches/warnings at the lek scale will occur when small and large perturbations occur near that lek.
-Watches/warnings at the neighborhood scale require many leks to be affected, simultaneously (within 3–5-yr window), to push the entire neighborhood in a downward trajectory that outpaces natural decline (e.g., climatically induced declines).
-Therefore, watches/warnings at the neighborhood will be in response to large perturbations only.
+Watches/warnings at the neighborhood scale require many leks to be affected, simultaneously (within a 3–5-yr window), to push the entire neighborhood in a downward trajectory that outpaces natural decline (e.g., climatically induced declines).
+Therefore, watches/warnings at the neighborhood scale will be in response to large perturbations only.

 Q. Do neighborhood clusters with few leks affect TAWS?